codegram/hyperclient/Readme.md

 ## Embedded

-HyperClient should be able to fetch `Elements` either from a link fiven in a `Collection` or by getting the data when is embedded in a `Collection`.
+HyperClient should be able to fetch `Elements` either from a link given in a `Collection` or by getting the data when is embedded in a `Collection`.